CodeLinaro-mirror/la_platform_ndk/docs/HardFloatAbi.md

 ARM Hard Float ABI Removal
 ==========================

-We're removing support for the armeabi-v7a-hard ABI.
+Support for the armeabi-v7a-hard ABI was removed in NDK r12.
 Anyone targeting this ABI should target armeabi-v7a instead.

 Why?